TechxArtisanStudio/MkDocs-Lang/docs/run.md

 - `--project`, `-p`: Specify the path to the main project if not in the current directory.
 - `-y`: Automatically confirm execution without prompting for user confirmation.

+### What It Does

+1. **Determines the Main Project Path**: Uses a utility function to find the main project path.
+2. **Validates Command**: Ensures the command is valid and executable.
+3. **Executes Command**: Runs the specified command in each MkDocs site directory.
+4. **Logs the Action**: Records the action details, output, and any errors in the `log/` directory.

 ### Examples

 1. **Git Pull Across All Sites**